Guide

 Project management tools help remote teams track tasks, deadlines, and progress.
 Here are popular options:

-• ClickUp: Customisable platform with agile and scrum features.
-Best for development, design, and marketing teams using milestone-based workflows.
+• ClickUp: customisable platform with agile features, best for teams using milestone-based workflows

 Calendars and scheduling

 A shared calendar keeps everyone aligned on meetings and deadlines.
-Look for calendar tools that integrate with your video conferencing and communication platforms.
+Look for calendar tools that integrate with your video conferencing and communication platforms, such as Microsoft Outlook or Google Calendar.

 Video conferencing

-Video calls are essential for remote collaboration, but it's important to be mindful of their downsides, as studies show having the camera on is associated with greater fatigue.
+Video calls are essential for remote collaboration, but be mindful of their downsides.
+Studies show having the camera on is associated with greater fatigue.
 When choosing a platform, consider video quality, meeting length limits, and participant caps.

 Onboarding and supporting remote team members

 Effective remote onboarding sets new employees up for success from day one.
+For a detailed checklist, see the guide to employee onboarding.
 Without in-person interaction, you need deliberate processes to help new hires feel welcome and productive.

 Remote team management takes deliberate effort, but the right approach makes it straightforward.
 Focus on clear communication, build trust through consistent actions, and choose tools that support how your team works.

-Managing distributed employees also means tracking expenses from multiple locations, coordinating payroll across time zones, and maintaining financial visibility when everyone's remote.
-Xero helps you handle the financial side of remote team management with automated expense tracking, integrated payroll, and real-time reporting.
+Managing distributed employees also means tracking expenses from multiple locations, coordinating payroll across time zones, and maintaining financial visibility when everyone works remotely.
+Xero helps you handle the financial side of remote team management with automated expense tracking and real-time reporting.
+Try it today and get one month free.

 FAQs on managing remote teams

-Here are answers to common questions about remote team management.
+Here are answers to frequently asked questions about remote team management.

-Hybrid teams split time between office and remote work, requiring you to coordinate schedules and ensure remote workers aren't excluded from in-person decisions.
+Hybrid teams split time between office and remote work, so you need to coordinate schedules and ensure remote workers are not excluded from in-person decisions.
 Fully remote teams need stronger digital communication systems but offer more flexibility in hiring across locations.
+The key difference is that hybrid managers must actively prevent a two-tier culture where office-based employees have more visibility.

 How does remote team management change as my team grows?